Sholtee/rpc/SRC/RPC.Server/README.md

 }
 ```
 ## Aspects
 [Aspects](https://github.com/Sholtee/injector#aspects ) are intended to separate common functionality from the actual behavior (in case of modules this means the business logic).
-In practice aspects are implemented with [interceptors](https://sholtee.github.io/proxygen/doc/Solti.Utils.Proxy.InterfaceInterceptor-1.html ) and [attributes](https://sholtee.github.io/injector/doc/Solti.Utils.DI.Interfaces.AspectAttribute.html ):
+In this library aspects are implemented with [interceptors](https://sholtee.github.io/proxygen/doc/Solti.Utils.Proxy.InterfaceInterceptor-1.html ) and [attributes](https://sholtee.github.io/injector/doc/Solti.Utils.DI.Interfaces.AspectAttribute.html ):
 ```csharp
 using Solti.Utils.DI.Interfaces;